 The door opened, and an older man with no shirt stood there.
 David began, “We are here to see the apartment.”
 Batresh and David detected the odor of unwashed humans and urine.

 The old man turned around and yelled into the house, “Dorthee?”
 He turned away from them, facing a stairway that led upstairs.
 “Dorthee?” he yelled again.

 David looked at Batresh, feigning fear.
 Apparently, Dorthee appeared at the top of the stairs.
 The old, shirtless man continued, “These two kids wanna see the apartment.”

-They didn’t hear her say anything, but, the man turned back to them, sighed, licked the lips surrounding his toothless mouth, and stated, “Come on in then.”
+They didn’t hear her say anything, but the man turned back to them, sighed, licked the lips surrounding his toothless mouth, and stated, “Come on in.”

 “Ya’ll married?” he asked.

 David shook his head negatively.